On some questions around Berest's conjecture: Introduction

 Let $K$ be a field of characteristic zero.
 From now on we will denote by $A_1$ the first Weyl algebra over $K$: $A_1= K [x][\partial ]$\footnote{Although elements in $A_{1}$ can be written in many kinds of forms, we'll write them in the form $P=\sum a_{ij}x^{i}\partial^{j}$.

 In Dixmier's paper this algebra was defined as $A_{1}=K[p,q]$ with the relation $[p,q]=1$, and he put $p$ on the left of $q$.
 When comparing, we should take $\partial$ instead of $p$, and $x$ instead of $q$.
 Though Dixmier used another form of elements (he put $p$ on the left of $q$), the difference is not essential for applications of his results in our paper.}.
-Consider any non-zero polynomial
+Consider a non-zero irreducible polynomial

-The first result of our paper (theorem \ref{T:7}) says that any solution $(P,Q)\in A_1$, or even any solution in a more general ring of differential operators, is a pair of commuting operators: $[P,Q]=0$.
-This is a generalization of an old result by Burchnall and Chaundy \cite{BC}, which is obtained with the help of even more "ancient" technique by Schur \cite{Schur}.
-Thus, the question of Berest appears to be closely connected with the well known theory of commuting ordinary differential operators (for a review of the modern state of this theory see e.g. the book \cite{Zheglov_book} and references therein).
+The old result by Burchnall and Chaundy \cite{BC} says that any two commuting differential operators $P,Q\in D:=K[[x]][\partial ]$ are algebraically dependent, more precisely, there exists an irreducible polynomial $f(X,Y)$ of {\it special form}: $f(X,Y) = \alpha X^m\pm Y^n+\ldots $ (i.e. the weighted degree of $f$ is $mn$, and $\ldots$ mean terms of lower weighted degree), such that $f(P,Q)=0$ (cf. \cite[Lemma 5.23]{Zheglov_book}).
+Vice versa, if $P,Q\in D$ is a solution of such polynomial $f(X,Y)$\footnote{A solution of the equation $f(X,Y)=0$ is a pair $(P,Q)\in D$ such that $\sum_{i,j=0}^n \alpha_{ij}P^iQ^j = 0$.}, then $[P,Q]=0$.
+Thus, the question of Berest appears to be closely connected with the well known theory of commuting ordinary differential operators (for a review of the modern state of this theory see e.g. the book \cite{Zheglov_book} and references therein)\footnote{A natural question whether $f(P,Q)=0 \Rightarrow [P,Q]=0$ for generic polynomial $f$ appears to be much more difficult, and we are going to return to this question in subsequent paper.}.

-Consider now the commutative ring $B=K[P,Q]\subset A_1$.
+Consider now the commutative ring $B=K[P,Q]\subset A_1$, where $(P,Q)$ is a solution of the equation $f(X,Y)=0$.
 It is well known that $B$ is an integral domain, i.e. it defines an affine plain algebraic curve.
 This curve admits a natural compactification.
 Namely, recall that in $A_1$ there is a natural order filtration

 This filtration induces the filtration on $B$: $B^n=B\cap A_1^n$.
 The compactification (the projective spectral curve) is defined as $C:=\Projj \tilde{B}$, where $\tilde{B}=\oplus_{i=0}^{\infty} B^n$ is the Rees ring.
 Denote by $p_a(C)$ the arithmetic genus $C$.
 The Berest conjecture now can be improved as a question what is the orbit space of solutions of a given irreducible equation $f(X,Y)=0$ depending on the genus $p_a(C)$.